neri/wami/README.md

 ## features

 - Support for `no_std`
-- A subset of WebAssembly MVP
+- A subset of WebAssembly MVP v2.0
+  - SIMD and reference instructions and some basic functions are not supported.

 ## requirements